Review of The Mineral King Tent by Mountain Hardwear

 The tent comes with stakes!

-The Mountain Hardwear Mineral King Tent encloses silver metal peg stakes, as shown in the photo above.
+The Mountain Hardwear Mineral King Tent comes with silver metal peg stakes, as shown in the photo above.
 I giggled when I first saw them because they reminded me of the stakes from old tents when I was a kid.
 I had no idea those still existed!

 I like them for some scenarios, but I’ve twisted a few on hard surfaces, so they are not the strongest.
 I prefer to use them for the two ends (short sides of the tent) and the two vestibules because the hook is very convenient to ensure the doors and rainfly stay in place.
 However since I had to buy more stakes, I purchased MSR stakes for the four corners of the tent.